-This EASY Homemade White Bread is made from scratch.
-It makes two loaves and is the perfect sandwich bread!
+Homemade White Bread is best when made from scratch.
+This recipe make two loaves and is the perfect sandwich bread!
 Making homemade bread is easier than you think.
+You can do it!!!!

 I think that making bread seems like a task on a few can do and that’s just not true.
 It’s easier than it looks and the taste is amazing.
 The hardest thing about making homemade bread is not eating it all in one sitting.
 Warm and fresh bread from the oven, it heaven with or without butter.

 - ¾ cup + 2⅔ cups warm water (divided)